 The manager and I are the joint architects of the system.
 My responsibility is technical and his is line-of-business.
 We both architect operations, but I am not involved in hardware aspects of the data center.

 There are 4 developers and 1 operations team members.
 (The manager is one of the 4 developers.)
 All developers do new development, maintenance development, and customer support.
 We use NetBeans for the IDE.
 We use Jira for issue tracking and light project management.
 We use Subversion for version control using feature branches and the trunk is always ready to release.
-We have weekly releases.
+We release every Tuesday.
 While the release process is efficient, we do not use a fully automated CI/CD process.

 We do have an office location where 3 of the team members mostly work, but the manager and I are mostly remote.
 We also work closely with other staff in the UK and across the US.
 By necessity we operate as a remote-only team.
 We use Slack messaging, conference calls, and screen sharing.